blurrycontour/zuul-gerrit/doc/source/reference/queue_def.rst

       means that all projects that should be gated must have aligned branch names when using per branch queues.
 Otherwise changes that belong together end up in different queues.

+   .. attr:: allow-circular-dependencies
+      :default: false

+      Define if Zuul is allowed to process circular dependencies between changes for this queue.
+All projects that are part of a dependency cycle must share the same change queue.

+      In case Zuul detects a dependency cycle it will make sure that every change also includes all other changes that are part of the cycle.
+      However each change will still be a normal item in the queue with its own jobs.

+      Reporting of success will be postponed until all items in the cycle succeeded.
+In case of a failure in any of those items the whole cycle will be dequeued.

+      An error message will be posted to all items of the cycle in case some items fail to report (e.g. merge failure when some items were already merged).
+In this case the target branch(es) might be in a broken state.

+      In general, circular dependencies are considered to be an antipattern but can't be avoided in certain cases.